 Flash floods have claimed numerous lives in the United States, and the statistics highlight the seriousness of this natural hazard.
 Between 2004 and 2013, an average of 75 people died each year as a result of flash floods.
 These fatalities serve as a stark reminder of the dangers associated with these sudden and powerful floods.

 The loss of life caused by flash floods underscores the importance of preparedness, awareness, and taking appropriate actions when faced with such events.
-Education and proactive measures can help reduce the risks and save lives.
+Education and proactive measures can help reduce the risks of flooding and save lives.

 7. Nearly all who perished during flash floods tried to outrun the waters rather than going to a higher area.